-Up until 6 September, Beijing 2022-qualified athletes and hopefuls had the chance to apply for a grant through Athlete365 on behalf of their chosen charitable organisation.
+Beijing 2022 and Tokyo 2020 athletes have been awarded a grant through Athlete365 on behalf of their chosen charitable organisation.

-If you are one of the 16 successful applicants, your chosen charity will receive a USD 25,000 grant to strengthen and support its work in the community.
+Each of the chosen charities of the 68 successful applicants from Beijing 2022 and Tokyo 2020 will receive a grant to strengthen and support its work in the community.

 Highlighting athlete stories in The Measure of Greatness